Bayesian modelling and quantification of Raman spectroscopy: Model

-We used the predicted peak locations from TD-DFT as informative priors for the first dataset, as illustrated in Fig.~\ref{f:tddftSpc}:

-The uncertainty in these predictions was estimated from the differences between predicted and observed peak locations that were reported by \citet{Greeneltch2012} and \citet{Watanabe2005}.
+where $\beta_p$ is a regression coefficient that governs how the amplitude of the $p$th peak depends on the concentration of the molecule.
+For the analysis in Sect~\ref{s:results}, we assume that the peak locations $\ell_p$ are known.
+However, a posterior distribution for the number of peaks $P$ and their locations could be obtained using the method in \cite{Harkonen2022}.

-We derived informative priors for the scale parameters $\psi_p$ and $\gamma_p$ by manual baseline correction and peak fitting in Grams/AI 7.00 (Thermo Scientific, Waltham, MA).
-We selected three representative spectra, one each of \textsf{TAMRA}, \textsf{FAM}, and cyanine (\textsf{Cy3}), from an independent set of experimental data that had been previously analysed by \citet{Gracie2014}.
-We fitted both RBF and Lorentzian peaks to obtain the distributions shown in Fig.~\ref{f:priors}.
+We derived informative priors for the scale parameters $\varphi_p$ by manual baseline correction and peak fitting in Grams/AI 7.00 (Thermo Scientific, Waltham, MA).
+We selected three representative spectra, one each of tetramethylrhodamine (\textsf{TAMRA}), fluorescein (\textsf{FAM}), and cyanine (\textsf{Cy3}), from an independent set of experimental data that had been previously analysed by \cite{Gracie2014}.
+We fitted both Gaussian and Lorentzian peaks to obtain the distributions shown in Fig.~\ref{f:priors}.
 A lognormal distribution provided a good fit to the peaks in our training data.
-The median of the scales was 16.47 for RBF peaks and the standard deviation of $\log\{\psi_p\}$ was 0.34:
+The median of the scale parameters was 16.47 for Gaussian peaks and the standard deviation of $\log\{\varphi_p\}$ was 0.34:

-This agrees well with the theoretical value of 5 to 20 cm$^{-1}$ for broadening that is used in computational chemistry \citep[p.
-45]{LeRu2009}.
-For Lorentzian peaks, the median was 25.27 and $\sigma\left(\log\{\gamma_p\}\right)$ was 0.4.
+This agrees well with the theoretical value of 5 to 20 cm$^{-1}$ for broadening that is used in computational chemistry \citep{LeRu2009}.
+For Lorentzian peaks, the median was 25.27 and $\sigma\left(\log\{\varphi_p\}\right)$ was 0.4.
 These prior distributions overlap, although the Lorentzian peaks tend towards larger scale parameters.
-This is consistent with the FWHM, since rescaling the prior for the RBF peaks by $\sqrt{2 \log 2}$ results in a distribution that is very close to the prior for the Lorentzians.
+This is consistent with the FWHM, since rescaling the prior for the Gaussian peaks by $\sqrt{2 \log 2}$ results in a distribution that is very close to the prior for the Lorentzians.

-The amplitudes $A_{i,p}$ are highly variable between peaks and depend on the experimental setup.
-Factors that can influence the signal intensity include laser power, excitation wavelength, and accumulation time.
-Due to this, even weakly informative priors tend not to generalise across many datasets.
-We follow \citet{Ritter1994} in setting a uniform prior:

-where the upper bound $range(\mathbf{Y})$ is determined by the range of the observed data.
-Usually, this will be close to the dynamic range of the spectrometer.
-A prior for the regression coefficients $\beta_p$ can be obtained by dividing $range(\mathbf{Y})$ by the concentration $c_i$.

-We use a conjugate prior on the spline coefficients $\alpha_{i,m}$ that is multivariate normal, conditional on a hyperparameter $\lambda$:

-where the smoothing penalty $\lambda$ can be interpreted as a Lagrange multiplier on the integrated second derivative of the spline, $\lambda \int \| \xi_i''(\tilde\nu) \|^2 d\tilde\nu$.
-Assuming that all of the knots are evenly-spaced, the sparse matrix $\mathbf{D}$ can therefore be defined as the second difference operator.
-Refer to \citet{Eilers1996} for further details.